-The mandatory 'scenario-weighted' average approach
+The mandatory scenario-weighted average approach

-The scenario-weighted approach calculates the weighted average net market benefits of each CDP by applying scenario weights based on scenario-relative likelihoods to each net market benefit.
-This approach relies on the determination of weights for each scenario (see Section 5.7.2).
+The scenario-weighted approach calculates the weighted average net market benefits of each CDP by applying likelihoods to each net market benefit.
+This approach relies on the determination of weights for each scenario (see Section 6.7.2).